OCR TOOLS

 Cons of Adobe Acrobat Pro DC

-• It requires highly specialized hardware to run
+• Requires specialized hardware to run.

 Nanonets